 If you want a little taste of the Hawaiian Islands, you’ll find it in two spots.
 The original food truck’s still in north Fort Worth, while the new restaurant opened up off South Main this year.

 This is one of my favorite special occasion places in Fort Worth, and there are more fish dishes than you can eat the entirety of Lent.
-Fish tacos are a new-ish addition to the appetizer menu.
+Fish tacos are a great addition to the appetizer menu.

 The website proclaims “This place is Lent Central” and that may not be too far off.
 Grilled, fried, boiled or raw are all on the menu year-round here at one of the Fort’s oldest seafood restaurants.